42ibaran/42ibaran/README.md

 # #OpenToWork!

-I am a software engineer with an interest in backend development, AI, and Machine learning.
-I am a fast learner, hardworking, and used to adapting to different working environments.
-I am a team player, a self-starter, and passionate about coding.
-Currently, I am a part-time student at 42 Paris - a computer engineering university renowned for its revolutionary pedagogy. **I am looking for a freelance project or a full-time job.**
+I am a skilled software engineer with 2 years of professional experience, specializing in Backend development, Machine Learning, and Automation.
+My skill set includes Python, SQL and databases, APIs, Docker, and GCP.
+I am always ready to take on new challenges, which push me to learn continuously.
+I enjoy being a part of a passionate team while staying autonomous and self-sufficient. **Currently, I am looking for a freelance mission or a permanent position.**

 ## Technical skills 💻